Unofficially, off-page SEO is link building. And link building is a BIG deal.

 On-page SEO

 On-page SEO is more than just using Google to optimize your content.
-It also includes the structure and design of the posts.
+It also includes the structure and design of the blog posts.

 More importantly, ensure your content is valuable.